El Cuero: Mainstream success

 On September 2, 2015, after a prolonged break from touring, the band released "Too Late To Go Back", their first new track in eighteen months.
 While initially exclusive to streaming service Tidal, the single was released to Spotify, iTunes and other outlets two days later.
 At the same time, the band revealed that their upcoming fifth album, Souls Under Red Light, would be released on October 20.
 Following the release, the band embarked on a supporting tour of the album, with guitarist Øyvind Blomstrøm taking a leave of absence, being temporarily replaced by Vegard Strand Holthe.
 After the tour ended in February 2016, it was announced the Blomstrøm had departed the band to pursue new projects, with Holthe becoming his full-time replacement.
 The three-track EP The Truth, the Passion, and the Blues, released in August 2016, featured Blomstrøms final recordings with the group.

 Recent activity

 The band was slated to headline the Skyhøyt Music Festival in Molde in August 2017, until the festival was abruptly cancelled due to financial issues.
 A few weeks later, the band announced the long-awaited re-release of their debut album on October 13, 2017, featuring remastered sound and unreleased bonus tracks.
-The release, commemorating the ten year anniversary of the album, will be accompanied by a twelve-date tour starting on October 14, and ending with an anniversary concert in their home town of Kristiansand on December 29.
+The release, commemorating the ten year anniversary of the album, will be accompanied by a twelve-date tour starting on October 14, and ending with an anniversary concert in their home town of Kristiansund on December 29.